-SPACE OF FRICTIONS
+SPACES OF FRICTIONS

 Spatial fluidity is thus only ever achieved via a deepening spatial fixity that at crucial moments reasserts itself, often violently.
-In the Oxford English Dictionary, friction is defined as "the resistance which any body meets with in moving over another body" and "the jarring and conflict of unlike opinions, temperaments."
+15 In the Oxford English Dictionary, friction is defined as "the resistance which any body meets with in moving over another body" and "the jarring and conflict of unlike opinions, temperaments."
 In fact, commodities-flows do not move across the globe without friction.
 Such definitions highlight the resistance that meets the liquid to move inside the conduit and the violence that goes on-site with the efforts to maintain control over the flow and its revenues.

-While the literature on transnational infrastructures mostly focuses on their integrative aspect, the story of the TAPLINE highlights that uneven socioecological conditions are produced through the organization of flows across scales.
-As a set of material and discursive interventions across scales and rules, the infrastructure produces a space simultaneously epistemological and geographical through which international oil companies, transit and petro-states, and populations have negotiated their political rationalities.
+While the literature on transnational infrastructures mostly focuses on their integrative aspect, the story of the TAPLINE highlights that uneven socio-ecological conditions are produced through the organization of flows across scales.
+As a set of material and discursive interventions across scales and rules, the infrastructure produces a space - simultaneously epistemological and geographical - through which international oil companies, transit and petro-states, and populations have negotiated their political rationalities.
 The pipeline, like the ship at sea, creates a particular set of relations, one that is dependent on its location amidst conflicting processes and actors, and one that may in turn have an effect on future spatial negotiations.
 In the case of the Tapline, water troughs were a micro-political cosmos of the political process: international officers made available the 'hidden natural resource', local emirs regulated access, and different tribes, no longer confined to their territorial boundaries and water wells negotiated, sometime violently, access to water.
-At another scale, the pumping stations reproduced a model of American mining towns with discriminatory employment, housing, and entertainment opportunities between the local labor community and the managerial and professional class of American and Levantine expatriates.